-Development of SRAWS ended in 1975 when the British Railways Board dictated that the Southern Region should equip its lines with the BR AWS system.
+Development of SRAWS ended in 1975 when the British Railways Board decreed that the Southern Region should equip its lines with the BR AWS system.

 Following a derailment on the curve at Morpeth on 7 May 1969, the British Railways Board agreed to the provision of advance warning indicators on the approach to certain permanent speed restrictions (PSRs).
 These indicators began to appear from 1971.
-On lines fitted with AWS, a permanent magnet, which always gives a 'warning' indication to passing trains, was installed on the approach to each advance warning indicator.
+On lines fitted with AWS, a permanent magnet, which always causes a warning indication to be received by passing trains, was installed on the approach to each advance warning indicator.

 |Fig. 4: A portable AWS magnet.|

-On 6 June 1975, a high speed derailment occurred at Nuneaton, as a result of the lights in a gas-lit temporary speed restriction (TSR) warning board being extinguished.
-As a recommendation of the Ministry of Transport's report into the derailment, provision of AWS equipment was extended to include TSR warning boards.
-From 1977, a portable AWS magnet was to be installed on the approach to the warning board so that a warning indication would be received in the cab.
+On 6 June 1975, a high-speed derailment occurred at Nuneaton as a consequence of the lights in a gas-lit temporary speed restriction (TSR) warning board being extinguished.
+As a recommendation of the Department of Transport's report into the derailment, provision of AWS equipment was extended to include TSR warning boards.
+From September 1977, a portable temporary AWS magnet was to be installed on the approach to each warning board, to cause a warning indication to be given inside the cab of trains.
 A portable magnet will not be provided inside an AWS gap, however.

 There is no facility to suppress a portable AWS magnet.
 On a single or bi-directional line, a warning indication will be received regardless of the train's direction of travel.
 Where this situation arises, a 'cancelling indicator' will be installed ahead of the magnet, in the opposite direction from the warning board.
 This sign advises the driver that the AWS warning just received does not apply to movements in that direction and must be cancelled in the usual way and then disregarded.

-Once the decision had been made to fit AWS on single line railways, the expense and complication of providing suppressor magnets could be avoided on certain categories of line by simply erecting permanently installed AWS cancelling indicators for opposite direction moves.
-This is particularly beneficial in cost terms where an AWS warning indication is invariably wanted (e.g. a fixed distant signal or PSR warning indicator) because it can potentially eliminate the need for power to be supplied to those locations.
+Once the decision had been made to fit AWS on single line railways, the expense and complication of providing suppressor magnets could be avoided on certain categories of line by simply advising drivers to disregard the non-applicable AWS warning they received when making opposite direction movements.
+Before long, permanently installed AWS cancelling indicators were being erected for such movements.
+Not providing suppression is particularly beneficial in cost terms where an AWS warning indication is invariably wanted (e.g. a fixed distant signal or PSR warning indicator), because it can potentially eliminate the need for power to be supplied to those locations.

-On part of the East Coast Main Line, between Peterborough and Stoke Tunnel, some signals were altered in 1988 to be capable of displaying a flashing green aspect in connection with high speed trials up to 140 m.p.h.
-A flashing green aspect gave the driver of a test train authority to exceed 125 m.p.h.
-If the next signal was displaying a steady green aspect, speed had to be reduced to 125 m.p.h.
+In May 1988, most of the signals on the Fast lines between Peterborough and Stoke Tunnel on the East Coast Main Line became capable of displaying a flashing green aspect in connection with high-speed trials up to 140 mph.
+A flashing green aspect gave the driver of a test train authority to exceed 125 mph.
+If the next signal was displaying a steady green aspect, speed had to be reduced to 125 mph.
 The AWS gave a 'clear' indication for either a steady green or a flashing green.
 This was not entirely satisfactory, because the driver of a train approaching a red aspect would receive the first AWS warning at the double yellow aspect although braking might need to have started at the steady green aspect.